mathematikoi/gcc/README.md

-# wach men nitek aweld l9e7ba
+# you really clicked you little penguin!